apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>failurePolicy is the failure policy of the component.
+<p>Defines the policy to be followed in case of a failure in finding the component.</p>
-If failed to find the component, the failure policy will be used.</p>
 </td>
 </tr>
 <tr>